Sell smarter, not harder

 Some of the most popular things to sell on Etsy include custom apparel, handmade jewelry, home decor, and digital downloads.
 Shoppers are drawn to personalized and creative products they can’t easily find elsewhere.
 Party supplies, wall art, craft supplies, and printable products also perform well.

-The key is to combine strong demand with your own unique designs, then optimize your listings so the right buyers can find you.
+The key is to combine strong demand with your own unique designs, then optimize your listings so active buyers can find you.

 Turn your passion into profit and start your own Etsy shop